-Certain Android users report an issue with the new configuration loading feature, resulting in “configuration invalid” errors.
-There is a work-around if you experience the issue: use the old manual “configuration blob” approach.
+Certain Android users report an issue with the new login & configuration loading feature.
+If you get an error “configuration invalid”, use the manual “configuration blob” approach.

 SOTA (Summits-On-The-Air) and POTA (Parks-On-The-Air) are awesome awards schemes that give points for hiking up mountains or visiting parks and making amateur radio (ham radio) contacts.
 They combine exercise, vistas, emergency drill practice, self-competition, and social benefits, Learn more from Outside Magazine’s SOTA article and the official SOTA organization, and from the official POTA organization.